andyrutkowski/-inbetween/WritingProject.md

 Even as my visions turned blue from the medications that could never save me I found my inspiration by the sea.

-*Blue is the universal love in which man bathes - it is the terrestrial paradise*
+*Blue is the universal love in which man bathes - it is the terrestial paradise*

 When sight began to dissolve, when the retina faltered, when AIDS